 The strategy and action plan will be formally signed off by the Children's Trust Executive and Children and Young People Committee.
-The action plan will be monitored by a multi agency Looked After Children steering group on a bi-monthly basis and highlight reports against each of the eight themes will be taken to both the Corporate Parenting Sub Committee and 'No Labels', our Children in Care Council twice yearly.
+The action plan will be monitored by the multi agency LAC steering group on a bi-monthly basis and highlight reports against each of the eight themes will be taken to both the Corporate Parenting Sub Committee and 'No Labels', our Children in Care Council twice yearly.